saundesh/track-my-team/README.md

 #### Part 2: Signup and Login

 Create signup and login forms on individual pages for users to create an account if they do not have one or to access their account if they do have an account.
-This week, it is okay if there are duplicate users that create an account.
+It is okay if there are duplicate users that create an account.

 #### Part 3: User Interface - Captains and Players